bitpeach/Protocol-Informatics/README.md

 # Protocol-Informatics
-“Protocol Informatics” is a project to design for automatically network protocol reverse engineering based on frame or packet analysis.
+`Protocol Informatics Project` is a project to design for automatically network protocol reverse engineering based on frame or packet analysis.
 "PI" is short for “Protocol Informatics”, which introduces local and global sequence alignment algorithms.
 The PI project is famous in network protocol reverse engineering based on network trace.
-I am **not** the author of PI project but an amateur of PI project.
-However, the previous website storing old codes of PI project has been disappeared.
-That warns and makes me to open a github issue to keep the codes of PI poject for the convenience of other researchers.
+I am **not** the author of PI project but an amateur of PI project, which was undertaking by its author `Marshall A. Beddoe`.
+In this year of 2017, the previous website storing old codes of PI project has been disappeared.
+However, those program codes or ideas have been deeply promoting the protocol-reversing researching work.
+That warns and makes me to open a github issue to back up the codes of PI project for the convenience of other researchers.

 # What is network protocol reverse engineering
 * According to reference, a certain of traffic on backbone networks worldwide comprises protocols of nonpublic descriptions such as C&C botnet servers, data link networks, wireless network protocols, instant messaging protocols and industrial control protocols.